-Over the next few years, Google developed Chrome OS internally as an internet-based operating system that could boot in seconds and run just fine on low-end hardware.
-The mantra of the development seemed to be “keep it simple”; in fact, the development team first focused on taking away as many settings, menus, and features as it could without hurting the average user experience.
+Over the next few years, Liu and other Googlers developed Chrome OS internally.
+It was envisioned as an internet-based operating system that could boot in seconds and run just fine on low-end hardware.
+The mantra of the development seemed to be “keep it simple.”
+In fact, the team first focused on taking away as many settings, menus, and features as it could without hurting the average user experience.

 In December 2010, Google revealed the CR-48 laptop, shown above.
 The all-black, unbranded, made-of-rubber machine was clunky, ugly, and underpowered.
 It existed only as a prototype to give to early testers for the sole purpose of playing with Chrome OS.

-To make things as clear as possible, when Sundar Pichai unveiled the CR-48, he famously said: “The hardware exists only to test the software.”
+At its unveiling, Sundar Pichai famously said, “The hardware exists only to test the software.”

-When the first commercial Chromebooks arrived, critics and consumers were nonplussed.
-The biggest complaint was the fact that the laptops were priced too high (starting at $350, in the case of the AC700) and too limiting to be worth it.
-When it comes right down to it, it makes sense: why would you pay $350 for a laptop that can’t run any of the Windows or Mac programs you need (or at least think you need)?
+When the first commercial Chromebooks arrived in 2011, critics and consumers were nonplussed.
+The biggest complaint was the fact that the laptops were priced too high.
+In the case of the AC700, it started at $350 — that’s over $400 in 2021 cash.
+When it comes right down to it, it makes sense: why would you pay $400 for a laptop that can’t run any of the Windows or Mac programs you need (or at least think you need)?

 Despite these early setbacks, Google was determined to make Chromebooks work.
 In one of the smartest moves the company has made, it took Chromebooks to a much-neglected market segment: the classroom.

-After a while, the thing that brought Chromebooks down at the beginning — namely how limiting they were by only allowing you to do basic things — became their greatest strength.
-With Chromebooks being so uncomplicated, educational institutions saw in them a system that could be easily maintained and bought cheap.
+After a while, the thing that brought Chromebooks down initially — namely how limiting they were by only allowing you to do basic things — became their greatest strength.
+With Chromebooks being so uncomplicated, educational institutions saw in them a system that could be easily maintained and bought cheaply.

 Google saw this as an opportunity and started to work that angle.
-It started pushing OEMs to develop Chromebooks that specifically work well in classroom settings by making them durable, lightweight, simple, and overall inexpensive.
+It started pushing OEMs to develop Chromebooks that specifically work well in classroom settings.
+That meant making them durable, lightweight, simple, and inexpensive overall.

 From 2012 to 2017, Chromebooks gobbled up the education market from rivals Apple and Microsoft.

-By 2012, Chromebooks made up five percent of classroom mobile products in the United States, which isn’t bad at all for just a year of existence.
-By 2017, though, Chromebooks made up just under 60 percent of the same market.
+By 2012, Chromebooks made up 5% of classroom mobile products in the United States.
+That isn’t bad at all for just a year of existence.
+By 2017, though, Chromebooks made up just under 60% of the same market.

-This unbelievably fast growth took competitors Apple and Microsoft by surprise.
-Apple’s market share in the education segment dropped 33 percent during this same time period, while Microsoft’s decreased by 21 percentage points.
+This unbelievably fast growth took competitors by surprise.
+Apple’s market share in the education segment dropped 33% during this same time period, while Microsoft’s decreased by 21%.

-Chrome OS now has an overall market share of a little more than six percent in the U.S., according to StatCounter.
-That’s an incredible amount when you consider the operating system didn’t even exist ten years ago.
+Chrome OS now has an overall market share of a little less than 7% in the US, according to StatCounter.
+That’s an incredible amount when you consider the operating system didn’t even have a commercial product 10 years ago.